ilsegaertner/DatePickerApp/README.md

 ### Displaying Adjacent Weeks

-**Context**: Another requirement was to display the last week of the previous month and the first week of the next month in a different tone, while making these dates selectable.
+Another requirement was to display the last week of the previous month and the first week of the next month in a different tone, while making these dates selectable.

 **Action**: